Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/partners/2-certification/available-certifications/sis-v5/test-scenarios/student-academic-record-scenarios.md

 ## Scenarios

-1. Create a StudentAcademic Record for Fall Semester of School Year 2017 for a student at Grand Bend Elementary School.
+1. Create a StudentAcademic Record for Fall Semester of School Year from five years ago for a student at Grand Bend Elementary School.
-2. Create a StudentAcademic Record for Fall Semester of School Year 2017 for a student at Grand Bend High School.
+2. Create a StudentAcademic Record for Fall Semester of School Year from five years ago for a student at Grand Bend High School.
+This should be a course that appears on the student's graduation transcript.
+Add a graduation plan reference to the High School student's StudentSchoolAssociation.
 3. Update the cumulativeAttemptedCredits, cumulativeEarnedCredits, sessionEarnedCredits and sessionAttemptedCredits on the high school Student's record.

 | Resource                       | Property Name                  | Is Collection | Data Type                      | Required | Scenario 1: POST                 | Scenario 2: POST                   | Scenario 3: PUT                               |
 | ------------------------------ | ------------------------------ | ------------- | ------------------------------ | -------- | -------------------------------- | ---------------------------------- | --------------------------------------------- |